NFL DFS Vegas Report for Week 9 (Fantasy Football)

 Note: Lines taken below from DraftKings Sportsbook are accurate at the time of publishing.

-Top 5 Team Implied Totals in Week 9
+Top 5 Team Implied Totals for Week 9’s Main Slate

 Fantasy points are most strongly correlated to team implied totals (how many points Vegas expects each team to score).
 As a result, it makes sense to look at players from the following teams, especially in cash games.
 This does not necessarily mean these are automatically the best games to stack in tournaments.
 More on that soon.

-Bottom 5 Team Implied Totals in Week 9
+Bottom 5 Team Implied Totals for Week 9’s Main Slate

 Given the strong correlation between implied totals and fantasy success, players on the following teams could consider being faded, especially if they are likely to carry elevated roster percentage in tournaments.
 In cash games, it likely makes the most sense to look elsewhere.